 Be careful with statistics.

 So many statistics in the anti-trafficking community are a game of telephone.
-By quickly slapping a stat over your story, you could unknowingly perpetuate a problem that threatens the integrity of the modern-day abolition movement.
+By quickly slapping a stat over your story, you could unknowingly perpetuate a problem that threatens the integrity of the movement to end child trafficking.
 You could become a cited source, so don’t blindly trust what you read in another article or organization’s website, including ours.
 Find the original research source.
 Look for research that is recent, be conservative, name your source, and do not state something as a fact when it’s an estimate.
 Trafficking is an illegal underground issue; it is incredibly complex and underreported.
 For these reasons, it is difficult to measure, though more research is desperately needed.
 We know the problem is real.
 We know the problem is big.
 And behind every disputable estimate is a real person that cannot be dismissed.
 Theirs are the stories we need your help to make known.

 Be sure it’s clear the relationship is one of abuse, exploitation, and victimization.